Trauma

 The word "trauma" derives from the Greek word for "wound" or "hurt."

 Trauma may be experienced either through direct involvement or indirect (by witnessing or learning of such an event happening to others), and is often accompanied by a sense of shock, helplessness, or loss of control.
 Trauma can be categorized into 3 types of experiences: acute, chronic, and complex.
-It’s important to note that the three types of trauma refer solely to the traumatic experiences rather than a person’s trauma response.
+It’s important to note that the three types of trauma refer solely to the experiences rather than a person’s trauma response.
 Knowing the type of trauma helps to identify the best support.

 Acute Trauma